MarketMachina/MM-Docs/WHITEPAPER.md

 The Market Machina ecosystem empowers users with cutting-edge tools and exceptional services that prioritize accessibility, integrity, and user engagement.
 Key components include:

 - **Open Access to High-Quality Tools:** From AI-generated reports to autonomous trading strategies, all services are freely accessible to users who stake the required MACHINA tokens.
-- **Secure and Transparent Infrastructure:** All services operate on open, fully protected smart contracts, ensuring no external manipulation—neither by attackers nor by the development team.
+- **Secure and Transparent Infrastructure:** All decentralized services operate on open, fully protected smart contracts, ensuring no external manipulation—neither by attackers nor by the development team.
 - **Decentralized Governance:** Stakers earn veMACHINA governance tokens, enabling them to influence strategic decisions, including resource allocation within the ecosystem.
 - **Progressive Expansion of Services:** The platform continuously develops and integrates new solutions, ensuring MACHINA token holders benefit from an ever-growing ecosystem.